agoravoting/agora-ciudadana/docs/api.rst

     * **pretty_name**: A title for the election.
 Required.
     * **description**: A description text for the election.
 It can follow restructured text format and be as large as needed.
 Required.
     * **is_vote_secret**: A boolean specifiying if the direct votes must all be secret or not.
 Required.
+    * **from_date**: A string representing the starting date of the election, in format '%Y-%m-%dT%H:%M:%S'.
+Optional.
+    * **to_date**: A string representing the end date of the election, in format '%Y-%m-%dT%H:%M:%S'.
+Optional.

    **delegate_vote**